 When you inform people of your love for tragedies and tearjerkers, they shoot you the look–yes, THAT look.
 They’re judging you as the depressed loner, someone who listens to angsty songs, paints their bedroom jet black, and goes out every night to get their share of BDSM.
 And I guess…not unfairly?
 I mean, who actually likes subjecting themselves to tears and heartbreak without meriting a label as a freaky masochist?

 But in the words of Gandalf the Grey, “not all tears are an evil” and I honestly don’t believe sad books are the depressing downers that everyone believes them to be.

-Sure, you might feel depressed afterwards, butt do you ever notice that after you get over that sadness, you’re a lot more mature and appreciative of a person about your own life?
+Sure, you might feel depressed afterwards, but do you ever notice that after you get over that sadness, you’re a lot more mature and appreciative a person you are about your own life?
 That’s because whether it be in the form of books or movies, sad stories present us with the life experiences that we haven’t had the chance to live yet.

 And in living through those traumatic events through someone else, we inadvertently come to remember all the good things that we have our lives, all the things we shouldn’t take for granted.
-And if that’s the sort of positive effect that “depressing” books are having on me, why should I shy away from that?
-Why would anyone?
+And if that’s the sort of positive influence that “depressing” books are having on me, why should I shy away from that?
+Why should anyone?

 “I buried Little Ann by the side of Old Dan.
 I knew that was where she wanted to be.
 I also buried part of my life along with my dog.”

 And Tam Lin?
 Matt took out the note again.
 ‘El Patron says I have to go with him.
 I can’t do anything about it.‘